 The book is an economic history of the Indian princely state of Hyderabad through the late colonial era up to 1948.
 The study brings to life a region and its people, and while doing so, it grapples with the social paradigms and their bearing on the region under discussion.
-2007 978-81-2503-260-1 ₹695 240 pp Hardback Policy Matters Economic and Social Policies to Sustain Equitable Development Edited by José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York: K. S. Jomo, Assistant Secretary General for Economic Development, Department of Economics and Social Affairs (DESA), UN; and Sarbuland Khan, former Director, Economic and Social Council Support and Coordination, DESA, UN
+2007 978-81-250-3260-1 ₹695 240 pp Hardback Policy Matters Economic and Social Policies to Sustain Equitable Development Edited by José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; K. S. Jomo, Assistant Secretary General for Economic Development, Department of Economics and Social Affairs (DESA), UN; and Sarbuland Khan, former Director, Economic and Social Council Support and Coordination, DESA, UN

-In 2000, UN member states pledged to halve world poverty by 2015, among other Millennium Development Goals, But progress has been elusive.
+In 2000, UN member states pledged to halve world poverty by 2015, among other Millennium Development Goals.
+But progress has been elusive.
 The contributions in this volume address disparate problems in achieving the UN Development Agenda.
 The unifying theme is one of economic and social integration, and an emphasis on long-term investments in education, health and infrastructure.
-2007 978-81-2503-064-5 ₹1915 368 pp Paperback Rights: Restricted Science and Citizens Globalisation and the Challenge of Engagement Edited by Melissa Leach, Ian Scoones, Professorial Fellows, Institute of Development Studies, Sussex, UK; and Bryan Wynne, Lancaster University, UK
+2007 978-81-250-3064-5 ₹2065 368 pp Paperback Rights: Restricted Science and Citizens Globalisation and the Challenge of Engagement Edited by Melissa Leach, Ian Scoones, Professorial Fellows, Institute of Development Studies, Sussex, UK; and Bryan Wynne, Lancaster University, UK

-This book is a collection of essays with case studies from around the world by authors with different experiences and from diverse analytical traditions. who discuss the relations between science, technology and development in the context of citizenship.
-It also considers how knowledge is framed and why justice and democracy are essential in a time of rapid advances in the sciences.
+This book is a collection of essays with case studies from around the world, representing a range of experiences and diverse analytical traditions.
+The authors discuss the relations between science. technology and development in the context of citizenship.
+They also consider how knowledge is framed and why justice and democracy are essential in a time of rapid advances in the sciences.

-2007 978-81-2502-940-3 ₹1140 304 pp Paperback Rights: Restricted Incorporating Groundwater Irrigation Technology Dynamics and Conjunctive Water Management in the Nepal Terai SERIES: WAGENINGEN UNIVERSITY WATER RESOURCES Suman Rimal Gautam, agricultural engineer who has worked with the government and international non-governmental organisations in Nepal
+2007 978-81-250-2940-3 ₹1290 304 pp Paperback Rights: Restricted Incorporating Groundwater Irrigation Technology Dynamics and Conjunctive Water Management in the Nepal Terai SERIES: WAGENINGEN UNIVERSITY WATER RESOURCES Suman Rimal Gautam, agricultural engineer who has worked with the government and international non-governmental organisations in Nepal

 Groundwater development for irrigation using deep as well as shallow tubewells has been a key focus in rural development strategies in the terai of Nepal for nearly three decades.
 This volume focuses on the little researched subject of how groundwater is used alone or in conjunction with other sources of water for irrigation, and the transformations in governance and production that these technology choices relate with.
-2006 978-81-2502-992-2 ₹250 252 pp Paperback Rights: Restricted International Finance and Development Edited by losé Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; Jan Kregel, former Chief of the Policy Analysis and Development Branch, Financing for Development Office, Department of Economic and Social Affairs, UN; and Stephany Griffith-Jones, Professorial Fellow, Institute of Development Studies, University of Sussex, UK
+2006 978-81-250-2992-2 ₹250 252 pp Paperback Rights: Restricted International Finance and Development Edited by José Antonio Ocampo, Professor, Professional Practice of International and Public Affairs, Columbia University, New York; Jan Kregel, former Chief of the Policy Analysis and Development Branch, Financing for Development Office, Department of Economic and Social Affairs, UN; and Stephany Griffith-Jones, Professorial Fellow, Institute of Development Studies, University of Sussex, UK

 The book offers a comprehensive survey of the major financing issues influencing economic development since the historic Monterrey Consensus of the International Conference on Financing for Development in 2002.
-It highlights new concerns in ensuring that

-the international monetary and financial system serves economic growth and development better throughout the world, especially in the developing countries.

-2006 978-81-2503-065-2 ₹1345 224 pp Paperback Rights: Restricted

-Cambridge Economic History of India, The

-Volume 2: c.1757-2003 (New Edition)

-Edited by Dharma Kumar

-2005 978-81-2502-731-7 ₹1860 1115 pp Paperback Rights: Restricted

-Development, Displacement and Disparity

-India in the Last Quarter of the Twentieth Century

-Edited by Nirmala Banerjee and Sugata Marjit

-2005 978-81-2502-844-4 ₹1740 317 pp Hardback

-Famine of 1896-1897 in Bengal,

-Availability or Entitlement Crisis?
+It highlights new concerns in ensuring that the international monetary and financial system serves economic growth and development better throughout the world, especially in the developing countries.
+2006 978-81-250-3065-2 ₹1495 224 pp Paperback Rights: Restricted Cambridge Economic History of India, The Volume 2: c.1757-2003 (New Edition) Edited by Dharma Kumar 2005 978-81-250-2731-7 ₹1860 III5 pp Paperback Rights: Restricted Development, Displacement and Disparity India in the Last Quarter of the Twentieth Century Edited by Nirmala Banerjee and Sugata Marjit 2005 978-81-250-2844-4 ₹1890 317 pp Hardback Famine of 1896-1897 in Bengal, The Availability or Entitlement Crisis?